lfsalasg/hashgrid/README.md

 on the dimensions of it or by passing an initialized vector of `HashCell`.

 ```
-// Define a 3-dimensional grid that stores `u16` values and is divided in 3 by 3 by 3 cell
+// Define a 3-dimensional grid that stores `Point3D` elements and is divided in 3 by 3 by 3 cell
-// of edge 1.0 each.
-All cells can see their periodic images on all of
+// of edge 1.0.
+Periodicity is set for all faces of the grid
-// its faces.

 use hashgrid::{HashGrid, PeriodicImage, ReadGrid, WriteGrid};
 use hashgrid::common::Point3D;